JarrodAmyx/fridgeHelper/FridgeManagerProject/ReadMe.md

 ### Step 1:
 Download Zip file of the GitHub repository and unzip.
 ### Step 2:
-Open FeidgeManagerPeoject file in command terminal
+Open FridgeManagerPeoject file in command terminal

 ### Step 3:
 Run the following command in your terminal